hidekoji/coursera_getting_and_cleaning_data/README.md

 * y data
 * Subject data

-As you can see below, both test and train data has same number of columns for X, y and Subject data so you can use `rbind` function to join two data frames (datasets) vertically(i.e. by rows).
+As you can see below, both test and train data have same number of columns for X, y and Subject data so you can use `rbind` function to join two data frames (datasets) vertically(i.e. by rows).
 Once you finished merging X, y and subject data, then as a last step, you can merge X, y, and Subject data horizontally(by columns) with `cbind`

 ````R